-with their trained golden eagles for the Altai Kazakh Eagle Festival near the remote town of Sagsai in the heart of Mongolia's Altai Mountains.
-There, they will celebrate eagle hunting, the ancient Kazakh falconry tradition still practiced today in Mongolia's far west.
+On September 21 and 22, 2019, eagle hunters and their trained golden eagles will gather for the Altai Kazakh Eagle Festival near the remote town of Sagsai in the heart of Mongolia's Altai Mountains.
+There, they will celebrate eagle hunting, an ancient Kazakh falconry tradition.

 - Across the Land of Eagles and Nomads